Testing Programs, Testing Schedule, Statewide Passing Score,

 Basic Literacy Test (BLT) - This test is used in grades K – 3rd to

-grade students will take the Armed Services Vocational Aptitude Battery (ASVAB)
+students will take the Armed Services Vocational Aptitude Battery (ASVAB) in

-in February.
-Seniors may take the ASVAB with written permission from a
+February.
+Seniors may take the ASVAB with written permission from a military

-military recruiter.
-This test is given by a test administrator from the
+recruiter.
+This test is given by a test administrator from the Federal

-Federal Government, with the assistance of representatives from the various
+Government, with the assistance of representatives from the various branches

-branches of the armed services.
-Results give students an idea of their
+of the armed services.
+Results give students an idea of their abilities and

-reading questions, and 32 math questions.
-The technical institutes will
+questions, and 32 math questions.
+The technical institutes will provide a

 Preliminary Scholastic Assessment Test (PSAT)-

-Merit Scholars, Achievement Scholars, and National Hispanic Scholars.
+to determine National Merit Scholars, Achievement Scholars, and National

-Students’ costs for taking the PSAT are funded by the Georgia Department of
+Hispanic Scholars.
+Students’ costs for taking the PSAT are funded by the

 administered at the completion of core high school courses specified by the